jjanczynska/tic-tac-toe/README.md

     * In case the player want to put an X into an occupied place on the board
     ![space occupied](docs/features/space-occupied.png)

-    * At the end of the game the player is ifnormed who won the round and gets asked do they want to play another round
+    * At the end of the game the player is informed who won the round and gets asked do they want to play another round
     ![who won?](docs/features/who-won.png)
     ![who won now?](docs/features/who-won2.png)